congmingyige/congmingyige.github.io/index.md

 <br>He does research in image processing and analyzing about neuroscience image of mesoscopic level, e.g. mouse brain neuron and vessel.
 In addition, He also does research in algorithms, incluing theory and application.
 <br>He is interested in and quite good at algorithms, and has gained awards in programming and mathematical modeling which are shown below.
 <br>He is glad to communicate with researchers, if you have any advice and questions, please email with me (1249591860@qq.com , chenguanbin1997@outlook.com).
+&nbsp;He enjoys comics and literature, and willing to try anything.
+What's more, he has a little OCD and procrastination in scientic as well as life, and he trys to fix it.

 ### Personal Presentation